SreeAditya-Dev/Programming-In-Java-nptel/Week_1/Lecture_01_Introduction.md

 ### Evolution of the Name and Technology
 - Originally named **Oak** after a common tree in North America and Europe; later changed due to trademark reasons.
-- Javaâ€™s design was guided by the need for a lively, dynamic, and easily pronounceable name, ultimately settled as "Java" in 1995, named after the Indonesian island renowned for its coffee.
+- Java's design was guided by the need for a lively, dynamic, and easily pronounceable name, ultimately settled as "Java" in 1995, named after the Indonesian island renowned for its coffee.

-### Javaâ€™s Commercialization and Growth
+### Java's Commercialization and Growth
 - In 1995, Java gained rapid recognition, receiving accolades such as Time Magazine's "Best Product" award.
 - Sun Microsystems released the first **Java Development Kit (JDK)** on January 23, 1996, providing a full programming environment.
 - Adopted by major companies like Netscape for network-based applications.